Noasaurus | Late Cretaceous Northwestern Argentina Dinosaur

 Illustration of a Noasaurus, a small theropod dinosaur.
 The dinosaur is depicted in a dynamic running pose, showing its long tail, slender body, and sharp teeth.
 Its skin is green with darker spots along its back and sides

-The Noasaurus is a member of the Theropoda group, a classification that includes some of the most well-known dinosaurs such as the mighty T-Rex.
-Within this group, it belongs to the Noasauridae family and is the type species for the Noasaurus genus.
+It is a member of the Theropoda group, a classification that includes some of the most well-known dinosaurs such as the mighty T-Rex.
+Within this group, it belongs to the Noasauridae family and is the type species for Noasaurus genus.
 This species, Noasaurus leali, is the only species in the genus.

-Now, let’s turn back the clock and place this dinosaur in its historical context.
-This fascinating creature lived during the Late Cretaceous period, specifically during the Early/Lower Maastrichtian epoch.
+This fascinating dinosaur lived during the Late Cretaceous period, specifically during the Early/Lower Maastrichtian epoch.
 This places it in the time leading up to the mass extinction of non-avian dinosaurs 66 million years ago.

 Listen to Pronunciation